Standardized test: UK

 Standardized testing was introduced into Europe in the early 19th century, modeled on the Chinese mandarin examinations, through the advocacy of British colonial administrators, the most "persistent" of which was Britain's consul in Guangzhou, China, Thomas Taylor Meadows.
 Meadows warned of the collapse of the British Empire if standardized testing was not implemented throughout the empire immediately.

 Prior to their adoption, standardized testing was not traditionally a part of Western pedagogy.
 Based on the skeptical and open-ended tradition of debate inherited from Ancient Greece, Western academia favored non-standardized assessments using essays written by students.
-It is because of this, that the first European implementation of standardized testing did not occur in Europe proper, but in British India.
-Inspired by the Chinese use of standardized testing, in the early 19th century, British "company managers hired and promoted employees based on competitive examinations in order to prevent corruption and favoritism."
-This practice of standardized testing was later adopted in the late 19th century by the British mainland.
+Because of this, the first European implementation of standardized testing did not occur in Europe proper, but in British India.
+Inspired by the Chinese use of standardized testing, in the early 19th century, British company managers used standardized exams for hiring and promotions to keep the process fair and free from corruption or favoritism.
+This practice of standardized testing was later adopted in the late 19th century in the Britain mainland.
 The parliamentary debates that ensued made many references to the "Chinese mandarin system".

-It was from Britain that standardized testing spread, not only throughout the British Commonwealth, but to Europe and then America.
-Its spread was fueled by the Industrial Revolution.
-The increase in number of school students during and after the Industrial Revolution, as a result of compulsory education laws, decreased the use of open-ended assessment, which was harder to mass-produce and assess objectively due to its intrinsically subjective nature.
+Standardized testing spread from Britain not only throughout the British Commonwealth, but to Europe and then America.
+Its spread was fueled by the Industrial Revolution, where the increase in number of school students as a result of compulsory education laws decreased the use of open-ended assessments, which were harder to mass-produce and assess objectively.

-Standardized tests such as the War Office Selection Boards were developed for the British Army during the Second World War to choose candidates for officer training and other tasks.
+Standardized tests such as the War Office Selection Boards were developed for the British Army during World War II to choose candidates for officer training and other tasks.
 The tests looked at soldiers' mental abilities, mechanical skills, ability to work with others, and other qualities.
 Previous methods had suffered from bias and resulted in choosing the wrong soldiers for officer training.